AxelColee/info5.sar/EventBasedChannelDocs/Specification.md

 # Event Channel
-This is an event based implementation of channels
+This is an event-based implementation of channels.

 ## Purpose
-Implement a simple request/response service to allow user to exchange message with one another.
+Implement a simple request/response service to allow users to exchange messages with one another.

-## Binding/Unbinding/connecting
+## Binding/Unbinding/Connecting
-Binding on a broker will accept all the connection on the specified port until an unbind is posted.
+Binding on a broker will accept all connections on the specified port until an unbind is posted.
-In order for a connect to work a bind should already be done on the targetted broker.
-If a connect and a bind match the connection will be established.
-Several connect can be done on the same bind.
+In order for a connect to work, a bind should already be done on the targeted broker.
+If a connect and a bind match, the connection will be established.
+Several connects can be done on the same bind.

 ## Writing/Reading
 Write and read actions will be done in the order they have been distributed.
-It means concureent not linked write acions can be sent and will be write in the same order ensuring data consistency.
+This means concurrent, unlinked write actions can be sent and will be written in the same order, ensuring data consistency.
-Even in this event based implementation, the set will eventually be written without the need to repost write or read actions.
+Even in this event-based implementation, the set will eventually be written without the need to repost write or read actions.
-Moreover a limit is fixed preventing the user from posting too much write or read action.
+Moreover, a limit is set, preventing the user from posting too many write or read actions.

 ## Disconnecting
-If the local channel disconnects, it will reject all of the read and write actions.
-If actions already accepted are supposed to return a result they will be terminated without properly finishing.
+If the local channel disconnects, it will reject all read and write actions.
+If actions already accepted are supposed to return a result, they will be terminated without properly finishing.
-If the remote channel disconnects all the write actions will be performed as usual even if they don't reach the remote channel.
-Else, read will continue until there is nothing left.
+If the remote channel disconnects, all write actions will be performed as usual, even if they don't reach the remote channel.
+Read actions will continue until there is nothing left.

 ## Broker Class
-The broker is the object that can initiate connection between tasks.
+The broker is the object that can initiate connections between tasks.
-Every broker has to be uniquely identified by a name and be accessed using also a port number.
+Every broker has to be uniquely identified by a name and accessed using a port number.
-Even though a broker can be used by multiple task instances it **will not be synchronized**.
+Even though a broker can be used by multiple task instances, it **will not be synchronized**.

-### constructor
+### Constructor
-- **Broker(String name)** :
+- **Broker(String name)**:
-    - *name* : The broker name used to connect.
+    - *name*: The broker name used to connect.

-- **boolean Channel bind(String name, AcceptListener listener)** : Binds connection on the specified port.
-Keeps the right to refuse some bind action.
-Returns true if performed, false otherwise
+- **boolean Channel bind(String name, AcceptListener listener)**: Binds a connection on the specified port.
+It reserves the right to refuse some bind actions.
+Returns `true` if performed, `false` otherwise.
-    If there is already an other accept on the same port, will return false.
+    If there is already another accept on the same port, it will return `false`.
-    - *port* : the port on which the client tries to connect
+    - *port*: The port on which the client tries to connect.
-    - *listener* : The listener called once the the conection is accepted.
+    - *listener*: The listener called once the connection is accepted.

-- **boolean Channel unbind(int port)** : Unbinds connection on the specified port.
-Keeps the right to refuse some bind action.
-Returns true if performed, false otherwise
+- **boolean Channel unbind(int port)**: Unbinds the connection on the specified port.
+It reserves the right to refuse some unbind actions.
+Returns `true` if performed, `false` otherwise.
-    If there is already an other accept on the same port, will return false.
+    If there is already another accept on the same port, it will return `false`.
-    - *port* : the port on which the client tries to connect
+    - *port*: The port on which the client tries to connect.

-- **boolean Channel connect(String name, int port, ConnectListener listener);** Tries connecting to an other broker.
-If the action is posted, will return true.
-Keeps the right to refuse some connect action.
-Returns true if performed, false otherwise
+- **boolean Channel connect(String name, int port, ConnectListener listener)**: Attempts to connect to another broker.
+If the action is posted, it will return `true`.
+It reserves the right to refuse some connect actions.
+Returns `true` if performed, `false` otherwise.
-    If there is already an other accept on the same port, will return false.
+    If there is already another accept on the same port, it will return `false`.
-    - *name* : The name of the broker it tries to connect
+    - *name*: The name of the broker it tries to connect to.
-    - *port* : The *port* of *name* on which the connection will be established
+    - *port*: The *port* of *name* on which the connection will be established.
-    - *listener* : The listener called once connected or if the connectio is refused.
+    - *listener*: The listener called once connected or if the connection is refused.

 ## Channel Class
-This bidirectionnal channel is a byte array that can contains data.
-It can be write or read on.
+This bidirectional channel is a byte array that can contain data.
+It can be written to or read from.
 As a prerequisite, this channel is **FIFO** and **lossless**.

-- **boolean read(bytes[] bytes);** : Returns true if the read is posted or performed. false otherwise.
-If read exceeds a limit, the will not be posted and return false.
+- **boolean read(byte[] bytes)**: Returns `true` if the read is posted or performed, `false` otherwise.
+If the read exceeds a limit, it will not be posted and will return `false`.
-    - *bytes* : the byte array to read on.
+    - *bytes*: The byte array to read from.

-- **boolean write(bytes[] bytes, int offset, int length);** : Returns true if the write can be performed, false if write exceeds a limit.
+- **boolean write(byte[] bytes, int offset, int length)**: Returns `true` if the write can be performed, `false` if the write exceeds a limit.
-    - *bytes* is a data array that has to be written in the Channel.
+    - *bytes*: The data array to be written in the channel.

-- **void disconnect();** : Stops the connection
+- **void disconnect()**: Stops the connection.

-- **boolean disconnected()** : Returns true if the channel is disconnected
+- **boolean disconnected()**: Returns `true` if the channel is disconnected.

-- **void setListener(ChannelListener listener)** : Sets the read Listener
+- **void setListener(ChannelListener listener)**: Sets the read listener.

-- **void getListener()** : Returns the listener.
+- **ChannelListener getListener()**: Returns the listener.

 ## Task
-Task allows the user to post runnables which will enventually be executed.
+Task allows the user to post runnables which will eventually be executed.

-- **public void post(Runnable r)**: Post *r* on the pump
+- **public void post(Runnable r)**: Posts *r* on the pump.

-- **public void kill()** : Kills the current task.
+- **public void kill()**: Kills the current task.
 Once killed, all the runnables posted using this task will be removed and not executed.

-- **public boolean killed()** : Returns true if the task is killed
+- **public boolean killed()**: Returns `true` if the task is killed.

-- **public static Task getTask()** : Returns the currently running task.
+- **public static Task getTask()**: Returns the currently running task.

-## Listener should be redefined and suits your specific needs
+## Listeners (should be redefined to suit specific needs)

-### AccepteListener
+### AcceptListener
-This interface will only be used to define the expected behavior once a connectio is accepted.
+This interface is used to define the expected behavior once a connection is accepted.
-It should be redefined for each entity wanted
+It should be redefined for each desired entity.

-- **public void accepted(Channel channel)** : Callback once a connection is accepted.
+- **public void accepted(Channel channel)**: Callback once a connection is accepted.

 ### ConnectListener
-This interface will only be used to define the expected behavior once a connection is established.
+This interface is used to define the expected behavior once a connection is established.
-It should be redefined for each entity xanted
+It should be redefined for each desired entity.

-- **public void connected(Channel channel)** : Callback once connected to the target.
+- **public void connected(Channel channel)**: Callback once connected to the target.

-- **public void refused** : Remote broker keeps the right to refuse the connection (and if the asked remote broker doesn't exist).
+- **public void refused()**: Callback when the remote broker refuses the connection (or if the requested remote broker doesn't exist).

 ## ChannelListener
-- **void wrote(byte[] bytes)** : Callback when all the bytes have been wrote on the channel.
+- **void wrote(byte[] bytes)**: Callback when all the bytes have been written on the channel.

-- **void read(bytes[] )** : Callback once a set of bytes asked has been read. *bytes* is now yours, channels dont keep a copy of it.
+- **void read(byte[] bytes)**: Callback once a set of bytes has been read. *bytes* is now owned by the user; channels don’t keep a copy of it.

-- **void disconnected()** : callback for a disconnected channel.
+- **void disconnected()**: Callback for a disconnected channel.